danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   * `@"+"` &mdash; indicates that this formal binds as many actual arguments as are available, and it must bind at least one.
 Other than the minumum of one, this is identical to the `"*"` modifier.

+This is a representation of a formal argument in a `@closure` node.

 If no `repeat` is specified, then the given formal binds exactly one actual argument.
 The argument variable as bound is the same as the